 When it comes to spoken Italian, it’s pronunciation and tone is similar to other Romance languages.

 Just like its relatives Spanish and French, Italian is one of the fastest-spoken languages in the world!
-Averaging at 6.99 syllables per second, spoken Italian is definitely not slow.
+Averaging 300 syllables per minute (compared with English, at 200 syllables per minute), spoken Italian is definitely not slow.
 However, there’s no need to rush when speaking – make sure to choose a tempo that is suitable for your listeners.